michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_1_Carto_Part1.md

 ### Account

-You will need to set up a (free) account on Carto.
-Columbia Libraries has a subscription which you can sign up for [here](https://columbialibraries.carto.com/signup).
-You must use your Columbia University email.
-If, for some reason, you do not wish to use your Columbia credentials, you may sign up for a free account [here](www.carto.com).
-Both the Columbia subscription and the free subscription entitle you to a 'Builder' account with 250MB of storage.
+You will need to set up a (free) account on [Carto](www.carto.com) (formerly CartoDB).
+Columbia Libaries has a subscription to an Enterprise  version of Carto (available [here](http://library.columbia.edu/locations/dssc/technology/gis.html) with your Columbia University email).
+We will **not** be using this version in this tutorial.
+If you discover that you need to do more complex calcluations, you can transfer your project to this version.

 ### Spatial Data and Boundaries